-Inflation, the result of the persistent rise in prices and decrease in the dollar’s buying power, is unfortunately inevitable.
-While it's fairly easy to see the rising costs of housing and food over time, we wondered what effect inflation has had on things that are tougher to track year over year.
+Inflation, as shown by the persistent rise in prices and decrease in the dollar’s buying power, is unfortunately inevitable.
+While it's easy to see the rising costs of housing and food over time, we wondered what effect inflation has had on things that are tougher to track from year to year.

-With more Americans keeping their cars longer, it's reasonable to assume many of them are still using conventional motor oil, a lubricant which has seen an unprecedented price jump over the last decade.
+With more Americans keeping their cars longer, it's reasonable to assume many of them are still using conventional motor oil.
+Something just as vital to your engine oil is the oil filter you select.
+You can learn more about selecting the right filter here.
+At the same time, many cars are moving towards synthetic oils - you can learn more about synthetic oils here.
+Motor Oil has seen a big price jump over the last two decades.
 We created this graphic to illustrate how the cost of a quart of conventional oil in the US has changed over the years and what previous prices look like when adjusted for inflation.
-Take a look at what we found…
+Check out what we found…

-Using the Consumer Price Index (CPI) calculator, we adjusted prices for inflation to do an apples-to-apples comparison of oil pricing from 1934 to 2017.
-Motor oil has never been the same price as gas, yet both products have the same core ingredient - crude oil - so it seems reasonable that the rise and fall of pricing for these products would move in tandem.
+Using the Consumer Price Index (CPI) calculator, we adjusted prices for inflation to do an apples-to-apples comparison of oil pricing from 1934 to 2022.
+Motor oil has never been the same price as gas, yet both products have the same core ingredient - crude oil.
+It should be reasonable that the rise and fall of pricing for motor oil, gasoline and new cars would move in tandem.
 According to our research, this was true until recently.
-In the past decade, pricing has changed pretty drastically.
+In the past two decades, and especially in the past few years, pricing for both has changed drastically.

-- There is less demand for conventional oil, which reduces production and increases cost
+- Oil change intervals have increased.
+So there is less demand for conventional motor oil, which reduces production and increases cost.

 Any or all of these reasons may contribute to the higher price.
-The truth is, we don’t know why conventional oil is now averaging $4.25 a quart while unleaded gas is averaging $2.29 per gallon.
+The truth is, we don’t know exactly why conventional motor oil is now averaging $7.29 a quart while unleaded gas is averaging $4.25 per gallon.
 What we do know is this is just one way inflation affects the rising costs of car maintenance.